wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - STDIN, STDOUT and STDERR are file descriptors.
 They are flexible and dynamically allocated.
 -
-- A way of getting info about commands is: `hel`
+- A way of getting info about commands is: `help command>`